 Integrate CLIP into iOS

-Here is how to do inference with Text Encoder
+Here’s how to perform inference with the Text Encoder in Swift:

 // Load the Text Encoder model.